Who is Safran Landing Systems

-The expansion served as a catalyst for management to make significant changes, notably with regards to employee productivity.
+The expansion catalyzed for management to make significant changes, notably with regard to employee productivity.
 As such, they took to analyzing how employees used the tools and equipment at their workstations to carry out their respective tasks.

 One element to reconsider was storing parts and tools in large metal cabinets and drawers.
 In addition to being costly, this type of storage proved to be challenging to newcomers who had trouble finding the necessary parts to carry out specific tasks.